JaquizeIsaac/reading-notes/102/reading-notes04.md

 What is a semantic element?

-- Its describes the meaning between the browser and developer.
+- Its describes the element.